What is On Page SEO?

 Alt tags help search engines understand your page.

 Often, websites will have no alt tags, and image titles that are not actual words – eg a collection of numbers.

 SEO consultants know that optimising these is an important task.

-In fact, with our SEO SOS course, the alt tag optimization is one the key tasks we teach.
+In fact, with our SEO Unlocked course, the alt tag optimization is one the key tasks we teach.

-The SEO SOS course is based on “what are the things we’d do, given a one month intensive on a site” We only include the high impact actions in that course, showing how important we feel Alt Tags are for your SEO.
+The SEO Unlocked course is based on “what are the things we’d do, given a one month intensive on a site” We only include the high impact actions in that course, showing how important we feel Alt Tags are for your SEO.